dkliachkovski/AI_Captcha/README.md

 <br/>
 <br/>

-In this process, the user participates in a confrontation with a software opponent whose goal is to determine where the ```real``` or vice versa is located.
+In this process, the user participates in a confrontation with a "software" opponent whose goal is to determine where the ```real``` or vice versa is located.

 <br/>
 <br/>